Typeform

 data-tf-hidden Attribute

 The Typeform embed SDK reads the data-tf-hidden attribute to populate hidden fields.
-AttributionHub builds a comma-separated list of fieldName=value pairs from your field mapping and sets this attribute on the Typeform container:
+AttributionHub builds a comma-separated list of fieldName=value pairs from your field mapping and sets this attribute on the container:

 Iframe Hash Parameters